GataNina-Li/ln/README.md

 - Validate paths and params to avoid errors.
 - Online mode needs internet; handles failures with fallbacks.
 - Logger verbose by default; use `logger: new Logger({ level: "OFF" })` to mute or `"ERROR"` for errors only.
+- If there are duplicate keys with different text for the same language, the new translation replaces the previous one in the cache.
+It's recommended not to duplicate keys if you don't want this behavior to occur.

 ### 🛠️ Common Issues and Solutions
 - **Directory issues**: Use absolute paths.